 - Energy Detection (ED) Scan: In an energy scan, a device or a coordinator scan a set number of channels looking for traces of energy.
 The maximum energy registered during a given amount of time is stored.
 Energy scan is typically used to measure the quality of a channel at any given time.
-For this reason, coordinators often use this scan before initiating a PAN on a channel. - Active Scan: A device sends beacon requests on a set number of channels looking for a PAN coordinator.
+For this reason, coordinators often use this scan before initiating a PAN on a channel. - Active Scan: A device sends beacon request commands on a set number of channels looking for a PAN coordinator.
 The receiving coordinator must be configured on non-beacon mode.
 Coordinators on beacon-mode ignore these requests.
 The coordinators who accept the request, respond with a beacon.
-After an active scan take place, during the association process devices extract the information in the PAN descriptors from the collected beacons and based on this information (e.g. channel, LQI level), choose a coordinator to associate with. - Passive Scan: In a passive scan, no beacon requests are sent.
+After an active scan take place, during the association process devices extract the information in the PAN descriptors from the collected beacons and based on this information (e.g. channel, LQI level), choose a coordinator to associate with. - Passive Scan: In a passive scan, no beacon requests commands are sent.
 Devices scan a set number of channels looking for beacons currently being transmitted (coordinators in beacon-mode).
-Like in the active scan, the information from beacons is stored in PAN descriptors and used by the device to choose a coordinator to associate with. - Orphan Scan: <Not supported by ns-3>
+Like in the active scan, the information from beacons is stored in PAN descriptors and used by the device to choose a coordinator to associate with. - Orphan Scan: Orphan scan is used typically by device as a result of repeated communication failure attempts with a coordinator.
+In other words, an orphan scan represents the intent of a device to relocate its coordinator.
+In some situations, it can be used by devices higher layers to not only rejoin a network but also join a network for the first time.
+In an orphan scan, a device send a orphan notification command to a given list of channels.
+If a coordinator receives this notification, it responds to the device with a coordinator realignment command.